Repair Concrete Steps

 - Don't use a wire brush when cleaning off your steps.
 Any broken bits of wire left behind can cause rust stains on your steps.

 With the concrete prepared, now it's time to repair the damage.
-Depending on the shape your steps are in, you may need to:
+Depending on the shape your steps are in, you may need to do one of the following tasks.
+See below.

 Patch Small Cracks